DeanLemans/deanlemans.github.io/content/00-raw/subconscious.md

 Are doing it deliberate?
 Or just for the pleasure.
 If your doing it just for the pleasure, stop doing it.

-Kindle the flame.
-The soul
-Improve the vessel.
-The body
-Upgrade the control.
-The mind

 Do not distract myself with music, or any other distraction for that matter.